-Habana Outpost prides themselves on their delicious traditional Mexican and Cuban cuisine as well as providing a family friendly environment.
+Habana Outpost prides itself on their delicious traditional Mexican and Cuban cuisine as well as providing a family-friendly environment.

 This is also one of the greatest things to do in Fort Greene because Habana Outpost is open as late as 12 AM, which makes for a perfect late night snack after spending your day around Fort Greene in Brooklyn.

 German Beer Gardens

 Believe it or not, Fort Greene has not one but two German beer gardens and establishments to check out just steps away from one another!
 The first is DSK Brooklyn – Die Stammkneipe which feels like one of the most authentic German spots in the city.

 We highly recommend ordering a bratwurst on their pretzel bun with sauerkraut as its heavenly paired with one of their German brews!
 If you’re extra thirsty get the liter and you’ll feel like you’re at Oktoberfest!